 The Chairman is responsible for ensuring that there is effective communication with the Company's shareholders.
-He works closely with the Portfolio Manager and there is regular liaison with the Company's stockbrokers.
+He works closely with the Portfolio Manager and there is regular liaison with the Company's stockbrokers and the AIFM.
 There is a process in place for analysing and monitoring the shareholder register and a programme for meeting or speaking with the institutional investors and with private client stockbrokers and advisers.
-In addition to the Portfolio Manager and AIFM the Chairman expects to be available to meet the larger shareholders and the Chairman of the Management Engagement & Remuneration Committee is available to discuss remuneration matters.
+In addition to the Portfolio Manager and AIFM the Chairman endeavours to make himself available to meet with shareholders wishing to engage.

-The Company encourages shareholders to attend this year's Annual General Meeting as a forum for communication with individual shareholders.
+The Board encourages shareholders to attend the Company's Annual General Meeting, which provides an opportunity for engagement.
 The Notice of the Annual General Meeting and related papers are sent to shareholders at least 20 working days before the meeting.
 The Chairman, Directors and the Portfolio Manager all expect to be in attendance at the Annual General Meeting and encourage shareholders to submit questions ahead of the Meeting.
 Details of the proxy votes received in respect of each resolution will be announced after the Meeting.
 In the event of a significant (defined as 20% or more) vote against any resolution proposed at the Annual General Meeting, the Board will consult with shareholders in order to understand the reasons for this and consider appropriate action to be taken, reporting to shareholders within six months.

-The Directors may be contacted through the Company Secretary at the address shown on page 79.
+The Directors may be contacted through the Company Secretary at the address shown on page 81.